Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/java-fine-collection-service/docs/02-container-apps.md

 :arrow_down: [Test the sample app](#test-the-sample-app)

-### Option 3: Run the camera simulation service from your development machine or the jumpbox VM
+### Option 3: Run the camera simulation service from your development machine or the jump box VM

-If you want to run the camera simulation service from your development machine or the jumpbox VM, you need to set the environment variable `TRAFFIC_CONTROL_SERVICE_BASE_URL` to the FQDN of the application gateway.
+If you want to run the camera simulation service from your development machine or the jump box VM, you need to set the environment variable `TRAFFIC_CONTROL_SERVICE_BASE_URL` to the FQDN of the application gateway.
 You can get the FQDN of the application gateway from the sample app deployment outputs using:

 ```bash
 export TRAFFIC_CONTROL_SERVICE_BASE_URL=https://$(az deployment group show -g "$SPOKE_RESOURCE_GROUP_NAME" -n "<DEPLOYMENT_NAME>" --query properties.outputs.applicationGatewayFqdn.value -o tsv)